jtushman/pivotal_tools/docs/index.rst

     export PIVOTAL_TOKEN='your token'

-Also make sure in your pivotal project settings that you have "Allow API Access" checked (which is currently the default behavior).
+Also make sure in your pivotal project settings that you have "Allow API Access" checked (currently the default behavior).

 Usage
 -----